Johfra Bosschart: Working Career

-In 1973 Johfra and Ellen traveled through the Dordogne, to the Périgord.
+In 1973, Johfra and Ellen traveled through the Dordogne, to the Périgord.
 They pass Montignac where the cave of Lascaux is located.
 They followed the river Vézère and arrived at the town of Le Moustier and the prehistoric rock face, La Roque-Saint-Christophe.
 They decided to look for a suitable living space in this area.
 They visited an old water mill, Le Moulin de Peuch, in the town of Fleurac, not far from Le Moustier which they decided to buy in 1974.

-The same year they first met Gallery owner Walter Kamp.Johfra showed the triptych Unio Mystica to Walter Kamp.
+The same year they first met Gallery owner Walter Kamp.
+Johfra showed the triptych Unio Mystica to Walter Kamp.
 Ellen advised Walter to buy this painting, though he decided not to.
 Walter Kamp later bought up the entire Zodiac series containing 12 paintings of which nine paintings were not completed at that time.
 This sale enabled Johfra and Ellen to refurbish and renovate the mill they were living at.

-During this period in the late 1970’s, various series of paintings were created, such as the Maldoror series and the Fountain series, but also the less well-known series such as the Witches' Portraits and Witches' Sabbaths.
+During this period in the late 1970s, various series of paintings were created, such as the Maldoror series and the Fountain series, but also the less well-known series such as the Witches' Portraits and Witches' Sabbaths.
 In 1979 he completed the triptych The Adoration of Pan.

 In order to make the paintings for the Maldoror series, Johfra read the book The Songs of Maldoror in its entirety.
-In his diaries he noted: “I have made the decision and have decided not to make the seven paintings for The Songs of Maldoror.
-Mental hygiene is the reason.”
+In his diaries he noted, "I have made the decision and have decided not to make the seven paintings for The Songs of Maldoror.
+Mental hygiene is the reason."
 Yet he persevered and along the way he managed to express some appreciation and even became enthusiastic about the text The Songs of Maldoror.
-When he finished reading the book, he wrote about it in his diary: “I have finished The Songs of Maldoror.
+When he finished reading the book, he wrote about it in his diary: "I have finished The Songs of Maldoror.
 I like the sixth song the best.
 This book is the source of surrealism.
 Not André Breton but De Lautréamont is the inventor of surrealism.
 The images and especially the style of writing of Salvador Dalí are entirely derived from this book, as are his attitude and mentality.
 The surrealists have not been able to do much more than what De Lautréamont has done.
-The movement only expanded and popularized it.”
+The movement only expanded and popularized it."
 Johfra finalized the series of paintings The Songs of Maldoror in 1978.
 The size of each painting was 120 by 90 centimeters.
 Publisher Verkerke published posters of several of these paintings.
 The Maldoror series was exhibited at Galerie Kamp (Amsterdam) from April 29 to May 31, 1978, together with work by a number of other artists.
 In July of that year, these artworks were exhibited at the Baseler Kunstmesse.

-Between 1980 and 1982 Johfra worked on a second poster series commissioned by Engel Verkerke with Fantastic Beasts as the focus subject: unicorn, faun, sphinx, Gorgons, centaur, dragon, hydra, griffin, Bacchus, harpies, Sirens, seahorses, phoenix, basilisk, Pan, Pegasus, triton; 17 pieces in total.
+Between 1980 and 1982, Johfra worked on a second poster series commissioned by Engel Verkerke with Fantastic Beasts as the focus subject: unicorn, faun, sphinx, Gorgons, centaur, dragon, hydra, griffin, Bacchus, harpies, sirens, seahorses, phoenix, basilisk, Pan, Pegasus, triton; 17 pieces in total.